-Dr Vicky Comino is a Lecturer at The University of Queensland.
+Dr Vicky Comino is a Senior Lecturer at the TC Beirne School of Law at The University of Queensland.
 Dr Comino's main research area is corporations law, and in particular the regulation of corporate misconduct.
 Before commencing an academic career, she practised as a solicitor working at Morris Fletcher & Cross (now Minter Ellison Lawyers) in the fields of corporate law, leasing, commercial and residential conveyancing, strata development, securities and opinion work.
 Over the years, Dr Comino has worked voluntarily for Legal Aid, South Brisbane Immigration & Community Legal Service, Women's Equal Opportunity (WEO) and Justice and the Law Society (JATL) (UQ).
-She has also served on numerous committees, most recently on the Queensland Law Society Business Law Specialist Accreditation Advisory Committee.
-Dr Comino's 2015 monograph Australias Company Law Watchdog - ASIC and Corporate Regulation focuses on exploring how, and to what extent, ASIC in its role as corporate regulator can achieve more effective regulation of the corporations legislation, and consolidates her position as a leading researcher in Australia on corporate regulation.
-Her recent articles have addressed topics in the corporations law field, particularly the problems facing the use of civil penalties by calling for the enactment of legislation to resolve procedural obstacles.
+She has also served on numerous committees, most recently as the chair of a major Queensland Law Society accreditation committee for the accreditation of lawyers as Business Law Specialists.
+Dr Comino's recent articles have addressed important topics in the corporations law area, particularly the difficulties facing the use of civil penalties by calling for Parliament to pass legislation to resolve procedural obstacles and the deployment of 'new' enforcement tools, such as enforceable undertakings.
+Her 2015 monograph Australia's "Company Law Watchdog" – ASIC and Corporate Regulation, which focuses on exploring how, and to what extent, a public authority like ASIC can achieve more effective regulation of the corporations legislation certainly comes at a time when ASIC's performance is under the microscope.
+This is a result of a number of recent parliamentary inquiries into ASIC's performance and capabilities prompted by its mixed record of success in some highly publicised cases and a string of high profile financial advice scandals that engulfed the major banks.
+It also consolidates her position as a leading Australian researcher on corporate regulation.
+Dr Comino's research has global relevance and she has extended her work beyond Australia to evaluate international developments, especially in the US and the UK.
+She is examining the different responses of regulators to the dilemmas presented by policing corporate and securities violations in the aftermath of the GFC to try to resolve the issue of how policy-makers and regulators should deal with corporate wrongdoing more effectively in the future.
 Dr Comino holds the degrees of BA, LLB (Hons), LLM and PhD (UQ).